Dozens of bodies recovered after violence in Central African Republic

 A representative of medical charity Medecins Sans Frontieres at Bangui's main hospital said it had seen more than 50 people since Wednesday night with gunshot or machete wounds from the fighting which raged for hours across Bangui.

-A spokesman for the African Union peacekeeping mission (MISCA) said Chadian peacekeepers were attacked by gunmen in the Gabongo neighborhood near the airport on Wednesday.
+A spokesman for the African Union peacekeeping mission (MISCA) said Chadian peacekeepers were attacked by gunmen in the Gabongo neighbourhood near the airport on Wednesday.

 "The number of Chadian soldiers killed has risen to six because one of them died from his wounds this morning," Elio Yao told Reuters.
 He could not give a precise total for the number of African peacekeepers killed so far in the crisis.